Marcus-Adair/svelte_portfolio/README.md

-This is my personal portfolio website built with Svelte 5, SvelteKit, HTML/CSS, and Tailwind CSS.
+This is my personal portfolio website built from scratch with with Svelte 5, SvelteKit, HTML/CSS, and Tailwind CSS.
 It showcases my projects, skills, and experience.

+This project uses some components from [shadcn-svelte.com](https://shadcn-svelte.com/)

 ## Getting Started